hxtunq/HUST-archive/BF3706-Bioinformatics/BF3706-about.md

 This folder contains the TeX source files for my final bioinformatics lab report (Semester 2024.2, HUST).

-### Overview
+> [!NOTE]

--  The report is prepared using the IEEE Transactions LaTeX template, with minor modifications.
+> The report is prepared using the IEEE Transactions LaTeX template, with minor modifications.
--  The dataset used in this project belongs to the course instructors, Dr. Dam Thuy Hang and Assoc.
-Prof. Dr. Nguyen Lan Huong @ SCLS-HUST, and is therefore not provided here.
+> The dataset belongs to the course instructors (Dr. Dam Thuy Hang and Assoc.
+Prof. Dr. Nguyen Lan Huong, SCLS–HUST) and is not provided here.

 ### Materials
 I recommend some additional readings to help you succeed in this course and, perhaps, gain an appreciation for the beauty of the subject.